jamieguerrero/twitter-mongodb-poc/README.md

 ## Getting Started

-To run this app, you must have an .env file with the following keys:
+To run this script, you must have an .env file with the following keys:
 - CONSUMER_KEY
 - CONSUMER_SECRET
 - OAUTH_TOKEN